-As of September 30, 2019, 12.2% of the rentable square footage of our office portfolio was available for lease, and 3.9% of the occupied square footage of such office properties was scheduled to expire in 2019.
+As of December 31, 2018, 6.3% of the rentable square footage of our office portfolio, excluding the five office properties sold in March 2019, was available for lease, and 16.4% of the occupied square footage in our office portfolio, excluding the five properties sold in March 2019, was scheduled to expire in 2019.
 Local economic environment may make the renewal of these leases more difficult, or renewal may occur at rental rates equal to or below existing rental rates.
 As a result, portions of our office properties may remain vacant for extended periods of time.
 In addition, we may have to offer substantial rent abatements, tenant improvements, concessions, early termination rights or below-market renewal options to attract new tenants or retain existing tenants.
 The factors described above could have a material adverse effect on our business, financial condition, results of operations, cash flow or our ability to satisfy our debt service obligations or to maintain our level of distributions on our Common Stock or Preferred Stock.